sbkg0002/terraform-aws-rubrik-cloud-cluster-elastic-storage/docs/quick-start.md

 ### Prerequisites

 - [Terraform](https://www.terraform.io/downloads.html) v1.2.2 or greater
-- [Rubrik Provider for Terraform](https://github.com/rubrikinc/terraform-provider-rubrik) - provides Terraform functions for Rubrik
+- [Rubrik RSC Provider for Terraform](https://github.com/rubrikinc/terraform-provider-polaris) - provides Terraform functions for Rubrik
   - Only required to run the sample Rubrik Bootstrap command
 - The Rubik Cloud Cluster product in the AWS Marketplace must be subscribed to.
-Otherwise an error like this will be displayed:
+Otherwise, an error like this will be displayed:
   > Error: creating EC2 Instance: OptInRequired: In order to use this AWS Marketplace product you need to accept terms and subscribe.
 To do so please visit https://aws.amazon.com/marketplace/pp?sku=<sku_number>

     If this occurs, open the specific link from the error, while logged into the AWS account where Cloud Cluster will be deployed.
 Follow the instructions for subscribing to the product.